 Sharing is super simple with lots of options a click away including: Facebook, YouTube, Google Drive, Twitter, and email.
 For Dropbox or Vimeo, you'll need to be a paying user.

 Files are all stored the hosting service of Screencast-O-Matic, which has a decent 25GB capacity.
 The free version even includes LMS and Google Classroom integration.

 The ability to trim videos and add captions and music is great but the paid version has more features such as zooming and drawing for live video annotations, captions with speech-to-text, GIF making, and image editing such as blurring and shape adding.

 How much does Screencast-O-Matic cost?

 Screencast-O-Matic is free (opens in new tab) for all.
 This gets you lots of the above features and that 25GB storage capacity.
 More than enough for most teachers' needs.

-If you want the top-end Premier package, with a stock library and custom video player and controls, 100GB storage and ad-free website, that'll be $48 for the year.
+If you want the top-end Premier package, with a stock library and custom video player and controls, 100GB storage, and ad-free website, it's $48 for the year.

 Use the webcam